 Finals are here, don't procrastinate studying!

-#mentalhealth #healthyUNH #UNHstudentsTagged In: anxiety, Healthy UNH, immune system, Mental Health, motivation, Procrastination, schedule, Suzy Hogan
+#mentalhealth #healthyUNH #UNHstudentsTagged In: anxiety, Healthy UNH, immune system, Mental Health, mental wellness, motivation, Procrastination, schedule, Suzy Hogan

 By: Suzanne Hogan

 For my nutrition class freshman year, I had to wear a pedometer everywhere I went for 3 days.
 I felt a little silly walking around with it attached to my belt loop but at the end of those three days we were able to average our steps and convert it into miles.
 It was really cool to see how much I was actually walking, on average about 6 miles a day!
 That 6 miles was just from my daily activities: walking to classes, to the library, to the dining halls.
 You may not have time to get to the gym everyday but that's okay.
 You can get a lot of physical activity in just by walking.
 Try to get in at least 30 minutes a day.
 If you find you don't have to walk very far in your day to day routine, try going for a walk in College Woods or around the outskirts of campus.